Bad-Astronomer/Hand-Cricket/README.md

 ~~A toss at the start of the match to decide the inning~~  :white_check_mark:
 ~~Better styling with CSS~~ :white_check_mark:
 Support for Multi-player.
+Hand recognition to get inputs instead of keyboard